 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.

-Some of the greatest investors in the world believe in karma, and to receive, you will have to give (Warren Buffett and Mohnish Pabrai are great examples).
-If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to the Botswanan cheetah.
-Botswana is home for 30 % of the earth's remaining cheetahs, and as there are less than 100.000 cheetahs left in the world, they need your help.
-If you have enjoyed the analysis and want some good karma, I hope that you will donate a little to the Botswanan cheetah here.
-Even a little will make a huge difference to save these wonderful animals.
+Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give.
+If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to ADEPAC.
+It is a charity I know first hand and I know they do a great job and have very little money.
+If you have a few Euros to spare, please donate here by clicking on the PayPal icon.
+Even one or two Euros will make a difference.
 Thank you.

 Comments